 - Can obtain archaeology permits issued by Oregon, Washington, and federal agencies

 In addition to the minimum qualifications listed above, those candidates seeking consideration for the Assistant Project Manager/Supervising Archaeologist position should have the following skills and experience.

 - Familiarity with cultural resource management laws and regulations

 - Knowledge of Pacific Northwest archaeology, history, and geography

-Both positions require the successful candidate to be professionally qualified in archaeology per the Secretary of the Interior’s Standards and Guidelines.
-Minimum requirements include a M.A. or M.S. degree in anthropology or closely related field, and 3 to 5 years of archaeological experience.
-The assistant project manager position requires previous supervision of field personnel.
-Successful candidates will also have strong scientific writing skills and the ability to collaborate and work with other staff to prepare professional reports.
+Successful candidates will also have the ability to collaborate and work with other staff to prepare professional reports.
 Both positions require working cooperatively with managers, technical staff, and administrative staff.

-If you are interested in applying for one of these positions, please send a letter of interest and availability and a current resume/vita that provides information about your capabilities and employment experience to email@example.com.
-We encourage applicants to describe the area of their specialization and interest.
+If you are interested in joining our team, please send a letter of interest and availability, and a current resume/vita that provides information about your capabilities and employment experience to firstname.lastname@example.org.
+Let us know if you have areas of specialization and/or interest that we should know about.
 If you would like additional information, you may contact AINW via e-mail at email@example.com.
 We look forward to hearing from you!

 AINW is an Equal Opportunity Employer.

 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, or veteran status.